 Referring still to FIGS. 10 and 11, the security member 250 can further include a locking assembly 285 structured to 10 secure the second component 284 relative to the first component 282.
 The locking assembly 285 can include an opening 286 in the first component 282 and an opening 286 in the second component 284.
-When the openings 286 of the first and second components 282, 284 are aligned, a pin 288 of the 15 locking assembly 285 can be positioned through the openings 286 to secure the first component 282 relative to the second component 284.
+When the openings 286 of the first and second components 282, 284 are aligned, a pin 288 of the locking assembly 285 can be positioned through the openings 286 to secure the first component 282 relative to the second component 284.
 In at least one embodiment, the pin 288 can include a lock or detent 287 along the shaft of the pin 288 to secure the pin 288 in position in the openings 286.
-The pin 20 288 can also include a pulling eye 289 to facilitate removal of the pin 288 from the openings 286.
+The pin 20 bottom portion of the boat 18.
+288 can also include a pulling eye 289 to facilitate removal of the pin 288 from the openings 286.
 Referring still to FIGS. 10 and 11, the first and/or the second components 282, 284 can include a plurality of openings 288 arranged in a row.
-By increasing or decreasing the overlapping sections of the first 25 and second components 282, 284, the length of the security member 150 can be adjusted.
+By and second components 282, 284, the length of the security member 150 can be adjusted.
 In at least one embodiment, a first component of a variable-length security member shaft can be positioned relative to a second component of the variable-length security member shaft by other well-known techniques such as a detent assembly and/or a threaded connection, for example.

-Referring again to FIGS. 1-3, a plurality of security members 50 can be positioned relative to the boat lift system 20 to prevent unauthorized or otherwise unintended deployment of 35 the cradle 26.
+Referring again to FIGS, 1-3, a plurality of security members 50 can be positioned relative to the boat lift system 20 to prevent unauthorized or otherwise unintended deployment of the cradle 26.
 For example, the hooked portion 60 of each security member 50 can engage a longitudinal support 24a, 24b such that each security member 50 hangs from a longitudinal support 24a, 24b.
-Furthermore, in at least one embodiment, a single security member 50 can hang from the first 40 longitudinal support 24a and a single security member 50 can hang from the second longitudinal support 24b such that only one security member 50 is positioned on each side of the cradle 26.
-Referring still to FIGS. 1-3, two security members 50 can hang from the first longitudinal support 24a and two 45 security members 50 can hang from the second longitudinal support 24b.
+Furthermore, in at least one embodiment, a single security member 50 can hang from the first longitudinal support 24a and a single security member 50 can hang from the second longitudinal support 24b such that only one security member 50 is positioned on each side of the cradle 26.
+Referring still to FIGS. 1-3, two security members security members 50 can hang from the second longitudinal support 24b.
 In such an arrangement, two security members 50 can hang from each longitudinal support 24a, 24b between adjacent upright supports 24a, 24b.
 In other words, two security members 50 can be positioned on each side of the cradle 50 26 and four total security members 50 can be positioned relative to the boat lift system 20.